by Emily Stooks | Oct 21, 2024 | All Articles, Emilie Stooksbury, Entertainment, Holidays

 The Vault

-If you’d rather head underground, The Vault is throwing a Halloween Party in their elegant basement bar on Saturday from 8pm-1am!
-Dress in costume to get a complimentary drink at the door, then enjoy dancing and spooky cocktails all night long.
+If you’d rather head underground, The Vault is throwing a Day of the Dead Party in their elegant basement bar from Halloween night through November 2nd!
+Dress in costume as you enjoy tequila & mezcal tastings.
+Snag a ticket here.

 Orange Hat Brewing Co. is holding down the freaky fort in Hardin Valley!
-They’ve got costume contests for everyone from couples to puppers, a DJ slingin’ spooky songs, and themed beers and ‘bucha.
+They’ve got a Halloween Costume Puppy Parade on Saturday 10/26, a Halloween Costume Party on Sunday 10/27, Stranger Things Trivia on Tuesday 10/29 and themed beers and ‘bucha throughout it all.
 Should you be there?
-You ‘bucha! 😉
+You ‘bucha! 😉 Learn more here!

 Have you ever been walking through the Old City and felt a chill… on an 80 degree night?
 What about attending a concert at the Bijou, when a stall slams in an otherwise empty bathroom?
 Knoxville was once a place riddled with battles, riots, and subsequent deaths.
 Some of those who walked our streets in times passed seem to have unfinished business… and they are said to haunt Knoxville to this day. (oooOOOOooo!)
 That’s right – Knoxville’s haunted.